Research & Initiatives

 He directs the Biofuels & Bioproducts Lab with a main focus on:

-- Biofuels & bioproducts from biomass and algae
+- Biofuels and bioproducts from vegetable oils, algae, and biomass

 - Enzymatic and microbial process development